allegro/blog/_posts/2022-06-01-gc-hands-off-my-data.md

 only to some particular version.
 It seems that this is a very niche solution and we do not have many options to choose from.
 In terms of less-known projects, I came across [Chronicle-Map](https://github.com/OpenHFT/Chronicle-Map), [MapDB](https://github.com/jankotek/MapDB) and [OHC](https://github.com/snazy/ohc).
-I chose the last one because it was created as part of the Cassandra project, which I had some experience and was curious about how this component worked:
+I chose the last one because it was created as part of the Cassandra project, which I had some experience with and was curious about how this component worked:

 > OHC was developed in 2014/15 for Apache Cassandra 2.2 and 3.0 to be used as the new row-cache backend.